anonymous1116/NCoin-JDP/README.md

 ## 2. Simulation
+### Section 5.1
-We provide codes for simulation and numerical results for NCoin-JDP, MLE, Pseudo-MLE, AOLS, and GMM.
-In our simulation studies, we consider four types of diffusion to evaluate the performance of NCoin-DP.
-These are
+We provide codes for simulation and numerical results for NCoin-JDP, MLE, GMM, and MCMC.
+In our simulation studies, we consider OU process to evaluate the performance of NCoin-DP.
-- the OU process
-- the CIR model
-- the Jacobi diffusion model
-- a 3-dimensional multivariate process

 Each folder is created for every process.
 Since we use both the `R` and `Python`, `R` for GMM and Pseudo-MLE, and `Python` for NCoin-DP, AOLS, and MLE, we create the 500 simulation data from `R` for each process, and save it as excel file.
 In order to reproduce the numerical results, generating simulation data may need to be preceded before actually implementing each estimator.